Benthend History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Benthend is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Benthend family once lived in the West Riding of the county of Yorkshire, where the Benthend family settled near the village of Bentham, from which they took their name.
 The name is composed of the Old English words beonet, meaning bent grass, and ham, meaning settlement.
-CITATION[CLOSE]

 Early Origins of the Benthend family